-More than 900,000 North Carolina students rely on the nutritious meals and snacks served during the school year through the breakfast, lunch, and afterschool meals programs provided at their schools.
-When school is out of session, North Carolina’s Summer Nutrition Programs help fill the gap by providing free meals and snacks to children ages 18 and younger who might otherwise go hungry.
+More than one million North Carolina students rely on the nutritious meals and snacks served during the school year through the School Breakfast, School Lunch and Afterschool Meals Programs.
+When school is out of session, North Carolina’s Summer Nutrition Programs help fill the gap by providing free meals and snacks to children, ages 18 and younger, who might otherwise go hungry.

 N.C.
-Summer Nutrition Programs are administered by the N.C.
-Department of Public Instruction (NCDPI), with federal assistance from the U.S. Department of Agriculture (USDA).
-NCDPI works with public schools, charter and non-public schools, public and private non-profit organizations, and other community partners to serve as program sponsors.
+Summer Nutrition Programs are administered by the NCDPI, Office of School Nutrition, with federal assistance from the U.S. Department of Agriculture (USDA).
+NCDPI collaborates with public school units, charter and non-public schools, public and private non-profit organizations, and other community partners to serve as program sponsors.
 Sponsors are eligible to receive federal reimbursement for all qualifying meals served to children.

 State Superintendent of Public Instruction Catherine Truitt underscored the importance of community partnerships to support students’ nutrition needs during the summer.